moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/tableau_desk.md

 ## Data policies and security

 Any data masking, restrictions, or permissions defined by the publisher will automatically be enforced for all viewers of the report, ensuring consistent data security and compliance.
-However, the behavior of data policies (e.g., masking) depends on who is the user of the PowerBI desktop.
+However, the behavior of data policies (e.g., masking) depends on who is the user of the Tableau desktop.

 ## Error handling